Vera Coking house

-Vera Coking is a retired homeowner whose Atlantic City, New Jersey, boarding house was the focus of an eminent domain case involving Donald Trump.
+The Vera Coking house was a boarding house owned by a retired homeowner in Atlantic City, New Jersey that was the focus of an eminent domain case involving Donald Trump in the 1990s.
+It was sold and demolished in 2014.

 History

-In 1961, Coking and her husband bought the property at 127 South Columbia Place as a summertime retreat for $20,000.
+In 1961, Vera Coking and her husband bought the property at 127 South Columbia Place as a summertime retreat for $20,000.

-In the 1970s, Penthouse magazine publisher Bob Guccione offered Coking $1 million ($3.5 million in 2018) for her property in order to build the Penthouse Boardwalk Hotel and Casino.
+In the 1970s, Penthouse magazine publisher Bob Guccione offered Coking $1 million (equivalent to $5 million in 2023) for her property in order to build the Penthouse Boardwalk Hotel and Casino.
 She declined the offer, and Guccione started construction of the hotel-casino in 1978 around the Coking house, but ran out of money in 1980 and construction stopped.
 The steel framework structure was finally torn down in 1993.